Minister Coveney supports BIM’s Safety Training at the Irish Skipper Expo, Galway.

 Pictured from left to right outside BIM’s Coastal Training Unit (CTU) are Patrick Oliver, local fisherman and Chairman of the Galway Bay Inshore Fishermen’s Organisation, Declan Donohoe, BIM, Morgan Oliver (age 10), Minister Coveney and Robert Walsh, BIM.

-Bord Iascaigh Mhara (BIM), announced €1.5 million in grant-aid for the Irish Fishing Industry today, Friday 24th February, at the Irish Skipper Expo, sponsored by BIM in the Galway Bay Hotel, Salthill, Co.
+BIM, announced €1.5 million in grant-aid for the Irish Fishing Industry on Friday 24th February, at the Irish Skipper Expo, sponsored by BIM in the Galway Bay Hotel, Salthill, Co.
 Galway.

 The funding will be available to industry through a number of schemes including Fleet Safety, Young Fisherman’s Scheme, Seafood Environmental Management System, Lobster V-Notching and Coastal Action Groups.